alexhunsley/swift-testing-wildcards/README.md

 This is a kind of prototype value.
 Any properties your `.variants` call doesn't access get to keep their default value as defined in the prototype.

+If you're sure you will never want to change some prototype property you can declare it `let` to enforce that.

 ## What can I use .wild on?

 Currently `.wild` work with these types: